2016 United States presidential election in Illinois: Analysis

 Although Clinton won the state by a nearly identical margin as Obama, the state’s internal politics changed dramatically.
 Clinton made massive gains in the state’s most college-educated counties, while Trump made massive gains in the rest of the state.

 Clinton's win in Illinois was largely the result of a lopsided victory in Cook County, the state's most populous county and home of Chicago, the city where Clinton was born and raised.
 Trump, meanwhile, won most of the downstate rural counties by large margins.
 Many of these counties had voted for Clinton's husband in both his 1992 and 1996 presidential runs.
 This is also the first presidential election in history where a Republican managed to win the White House nationally while failing to carry any of Chicago's collar counties (winning only McHenry County).
-To put in perspective the political turnaround in the region, between the 1854 creation of the Republican party and Barack Obama's 2008 election, Democrats only won any of the collar counties in just five landslide elections.
-In 1932 and 1936, Franklin Roosevelt carried Will County; In 1964, Lyndon Johnson carried Will and Lake; Bill Clinton carried Will in 1992 and added Lake to that in 1996.
+To put in perspective the political turnaround in the region, between the 1854 creation of the Republican party and Bill Clinton's 1992 election, Democrats won any of the collar counties in just three landslide elections.
+In 1932 and 1936, Franklin Roosevelt carried Will County, and in 1964, Lyndon Johnson carried Will and Lake counties.

 Illinois, along with Minnesota, was one of the only two Midwestern states not won by Donald Trump.
 The election marked the first time since 1988 in which Illinois did not vote the same as neighboring Wisconsin, and the first time since 1960 when the Democratic candidate won Illinois, while losing Wisconsin.
 This is the first time the Republicans have won Alexander County since Richard Nixon's 1972 landslide, as well as the first time they have won Fulton, Henderson, Knox, Mercer, and Putnam Counties since Ronald Reagan's 1984 landslide.
 Whiteside County voted Republican for the first time since 1988.

 Cook County, the collar counties, and the downstate counties of Champaign and McLean were the only ones to swing towards Clinton.
 Champaign is the home of the University of Illinois Urbana-Champaign, while McLean is the home of Illinois State University.
 Knowing these statistics, if one were to subtract Cook County's total votes from the rest of Illinois, Trump would have won the state with 1,692,728 votes to Clinton's 1,478,783 votes.

 Had Clinton won the election, she would have become the second president born in Illinois after Ronald Reagan, although both politicians jump-started their political careers in elected office elsewhere.
 Reagan served as Governor of California while Clinton served as a United States Senator from New York.
 As of the 2024 election, this is the most recent election where Kendall County and McLean County have voted Republican.